lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-3.rst

     Figure 2: A screenshot of the added layers listed under the Overlay icon with layer display controls.
 The mask layer is removed to improve visualization clarity (see Step 9).

 **10. Remove a layer.**
-To temporalily remove a layer, click the Overlay icon and toggle the sliding button next to the layer.
+To temporarily remove a layer, click the Overlay icon and toggle the sliding button next to the layer.
 To completely remove a layer, click the "X" next to its "Color" box.